k0alsl/spatiotemporal-ammonia-model/README.md

 - `stmodel_nh3_pluto.jl` - A Pluto notebook where input data is imported and pretreated; a model is constructed and evaluated; and finally fine-scale predictions are made using the model.
 - `nh3.csv` - NH<sub>3</sub> monitoring data including data retrieved from [the National Ammonia Monitoring Network (AMoN)](https://nadp.slh.wisc.edu/networks/ammonia-monitoring-network/).
-- `cov_site.csv` - Basic information (site name, type, and location) and land use-related covariates computed for our monitoring sites.
+- `cov_site.csv` - Site information (site name, type, and location) and land use-related covariates computed for our monitoring sites.
 - `grid.csv` - Modeling grid for a 7 km-by-7 km region at 30-m resolution.
 - `cov_roi.csv` - Land use-related covariates computed for the modeling grid.
 This file is offered in a compressed format (.zip) due to its relatively large size (37 MB), so needs unzipping before use.